marcocesarato/php-conventional-changelog/README.md

       --no-verify                    Bypasses the pre-commit and commit-msg hooks --no-tag                       Disable release auto tagging
-      --annotate-tag[=ANNOTATE-TAG]  Make an unsigned, annotated tag object once changelog is generated [default: false] --merged                       Only include commits whose tips are reachable from HEAD -h, --help                         Display help for the given command.
+      --annotate-tag[=ANNOTATE-TAG]  Make an unsigned, annotated tag object once changelog is generated [default: false] -h, --help                         Display help for the given command.
 When no command is given display help for the changelog command
 ```